-Last updated: September 2018
+Last updated: November 2023

 Under Article 20 of the WHO FCTC, Parties undertake to develop and establish various programs for research and surveillance, and to cooperate internationally with regard to such activities.
 This includes cooperation with regard to technical and financial assistance for such activities.

-Article 21 requires parties to submit periodic reports on their implementation of the Convention.
+Article 21 requires Parties to submit periodic reports on their implementation of the Convention.
 The reporting questionnaire requests Parties to provide details of national tobacco consumption data; health social and economic indicators associated with tobacco use; an overview of national implementation of WHO FCTC obligations and instances of international cooperation and assistance.1 Parties’ periodic reports are publicly available on the website of the Convention Secretariat, along with the reporting questionnaire and instructions, and summaries of global progress in implementation prepared by the Convention Secretariat.

-Article 22 requires parties to ‘cooperate directly or through competent international bodies to strengthen their capacity to fulfil the obligations arising from [the WHO FCTC], taking into account the needs of developing country Parties and Parties with economies in transition’.
+Article 22 requires Parties to ‘cooperate directly or through competent international bodies to strengthen their capacity to fulfil the obligations arising from [the WHO FCTC], taking into account the needs of developing country Parties and Parties with economies in transition’.
 Parties agree to ‘promote the transfer of technical, scientific and legal expertise and technology, as mutually agreed, to establish and strengthen national tobacco control strategies, plans and programmes’, including various forms of knowledge and technology transfer, technical support, provision of expertise, training, material support, and research.
 The Conference of the Parties is mandated to promote and facilitate such transfer with the financial support secured under Article 26 of the WHO FCTC.

-Article 26 encourages parties to mobilise financial resources for the implementation of the Convention, both domestically and internationally, and outlines roles for Parties, the COP and the Secretariat to do so.
+Article 26 encourages Parties to mobilise financial resources for the implementation of the Convention, both domestically and internationally, and outlines roles for Parties, the COP and the Secretariat to do so.